yetichain/yetichain/tokenomics.md

 ## YETI Tokenomics

+So YETI tokenomics uses two coins: YET and BUSD/USDT (YETS on YETI Network) Their supply is managed by YETI Grinder, which is essentially an automated central bank.

 It seems that it is almost impossible to make a consistent model of tokenomics on a single-coin basis - while using two coins makes it possible to resolve virtually all internal contradictions.

 In general, an ideal tokenomics should facilitate the coincidence of the interests of three groups of participants:&#x20;